entur/cloud-logging/trace/server/correlation-id-trace-grpc-netty/README.md

 # MDC tracing for gRPC
 Adding a few tracing headers to the request and corresponding MDC context.

-Note that a log provider must be installed in order for fields to appear in the log output.
+Note that a specific log appender must be installed in order for fields to appear in the log output.